putimir/betaflight-tx-lua-revised/README.md

 Bootloader Method
 1. Power off your Taranis X9D and power it back on in boot loader mode.
 2. Connect a USB cable and open the SDCard drive on your computer.
-3. Copy the sdcard/SCRIPTS directory to the root of your SD Card.
+3. Copy the contents of the sdcard/SCRIPTS directory to the root of your SD Card.
 4. Unplug the USB cable and power cycle your Taranis.

 Manual method